A. Evelyn Newman: Peace and international work

 Newman lived in New York during the 1910s.
 She was general secretary and head resident of the Studio Club of New York, and was secretary of the Woman's Peace Party of New York City, and one of the American delegates to the 1915 meeting of the International Congress of Women, held at the Hague.
 She was an active member of the New York Peace Society.
 From 1917 to 1919, she worked at a YMCA canteen for American soldiers in France, and wrote about the war for American periodicals.
 She also wrote poetry, and gave lectures on world peace and other international issues.
 In 1946, she represented the AAUW at the World UNESCO meeting in Paris.

 Publications

-Newman wrote articles for American magazines including Ladies' Home Journal Carry On, and The Survey, and for professional publications including The High School Teacher, Quarterly Journal of Speech, Educational Review, The Emerson Quarterly, and Pi Lamda Theta Journal.
+Newman wrote articles for American magazines including Ladies' Home Journal Carry On, and The Survey, and for professional publications including The High School Teacher, Quarterly Journal of Speech, Educational Review, The Emerson Quarterly, and Pi Lambda Theta Journal.